Speaker: Rev. Rachel Lonberg

 Pandemic, Five Years in

 This weekend marks five years since People’s Church (and so much else) shut down and moved online in response to the COVID-19 pandemic.
 In this service, we will remember those confusing days, grieve, and reflect on how the pandemic continues to shape our lives.
-Please join us on Zoom or in person!
-Services are normally held … Continue reading Pandemic, Five Years in
+You can access the order of service HERE.
+Please join us … Continue reading Pandemic, Five Years in

 On Betrayal